FRRouting/frr/doc/user/bgp.rst

    lowest to highest.  `line` can also be a regular expression which matches this Large Community attribute.

-.. index:: no bgp large-community-list NAME
+.. index:: bgp large-community-list NAME
 .. clicmd:: no bgp large-community-list NAME

-.. index:: no bgp large-community-list standard NAME
+.. index:: bgp large-community-list standard NAME
 .. clicmd:: no bgp large-community-list standard NAME

-.. index:: no bgp large-community-list expanded NAME
+.. index:: bgp large-community-list expanded NAME
 .. clicmd:: no bgp large-community-list expanded NAME

    These commands delete Large Community lists specified by `name`.
 All Large